ocaml/ocaml.org/data/is_ocaml_yet/web.md

     - name: owi
 ---

-OCaml, traditionally known for its strength in systems programming, formal verification, and as the language of choice for numerous academic endeavors, is steadily maturing in the web development landscape.
-With its strong static typing, emphasis on immutability, and excellent performance, it is gradually making a case for itself as a viable alternative to mainstream web development languages.
+OCaml, traditionally known for its strength in systems programming, formal verification, and as the language of choice for numerous academic endeavors, is steadily maturing in the Web development landscape.
+With its strong static typing, emphasis on immutability, and excellent performance, it is gradually making a case for itself as a viable alternative to mainstream Web development languages.

 The Web in OCaml is fast and type-safe!
 According to your needs, you can choose to use tidy server-side Web frameworks, or innovative full-stack solutions for integrated Web and mobile applications.
 To run in the browser, OCaml compiles to JavaScript and WebAssembly!

-As a matter of fact, OCaml is used to power production web systems, like [Ahrefs](/success-stories/peta-byte-scale-web-crawler), [OCaml.org](https://github.com/ocaml/ocaml.org) or the [Be Sport](https://besport.com/news) social network.
+As a matter of fact, OCaml is used to power production Web systems, like [Ahrefs](/success-stories/peta-byte-scale-web-crawler), [OCaml.org](https://github.com/ocaml/ocaml.org) or the [Be Sport](https://besport.com/news) social network.

-If you're considering using OCaml for your next web application, you should be aware that you might have to write a noticeable amount of things yourself and won't yet get an equivalent of all the features you may be used to coming from other languages.
+If you're considering using OCaml for your next Web application, you should be aware that you might have to write a noticeable amount of things yourself and won't yet get an equivalent of all the features you may be used to coming from other languages.
 In particular, OCaml doesn't